FAQsAnswers to your frequently asked questions about self publishing

 Traditional publishing houses reject 98% of all unsolicited manuscripts.
 This is largely due to the fact they cannot guarantee to make money on unknown authors.
 Consequently, it is very difficult for new writers to achieve their goal of seeing their hard work transformed into a published book.
 In addition, as most book production decisions are made by the publisher, authors often don’t have much say in the creative design of their book.

 The main advantage of self publishing is that, as the author of your book, you retain control throughout the publishing process.
 You are able to provide input into all aspects of your book’s production including cover design, title, illustrations, [age layout/formatting, printing, as well as promotion and marketing your book to get it into readers’ hands.

 Printed book or eBook – which is the best format for self publishing?

-Print on demand is a great way to keep your publishing costs down.
+Print on demand is a great way of keeping your publishing costs down.
 It is also the recommended route if you want to sell your books with online retailers such as Amazon and Book Depository.
-There is a set up charge to upload your book files prior to printing.
-Following that, customers are able to order your book, and a copy is printed off and shipped directly to them without further cost to you.
+Depending on which POD service you use (Amazon KDP Print, IngramSpark, Lulu etc), there may be a set-up fee associated with uploading your book’s interior pages and book cover PDF files for printing.
+Once your title is set up for POD, customers are able to order a single copy of your book, and it is printed and then shipped directly to them without further cost (or physical involvement) to you.